pinussilvestrus/dev-articles/articles/thinking-backwards#30-01-2021.md

 ![shape up](https://dev-to-uploads.s3.amazonaws.com/i/mr2mj82ajv38n3fc7zs5.png)
 <figcaption>Shape up phases by Basecamp, source: https://basecamp.com/shapeup/4.1-appendix-02</figcaption>

 What's even more important is the *shaping* part at the beginning.
-Avoiding circles in the development phase is a key part of our work at Camunda.
+Avoiding circles in the development phase is a key part of my personal approach to software development.

 In the end, it's a matter of avoiding waste.
 Taking more time to *really understand*  the problem and identify the core need will produce waste as well.
-That's okay if you compare the potential waste and problems of redefining requirements and refactoring huge parts of your implementation at the very end of the development lifecycle.
+That's okay if you compare the potential waste and problems of redefining requirements and refactoring huge parts of your code at the very end of the development lifecycle.

 The Shape Up "manifesto" from Basecamp itself has this nice sentence: "If we don't make trade-offs upfront by shaping, the universe will force us to make trade-offs later in a mad rush".

 Of course, there will be cases where you feel spending more and more time shaping a topic will cause more effort than needed.
+Don't come to an end, if taking the bad parts, could even cause mental problems.
 What's really important in this phase is to gather *learnings* and create *focus* on the most relevant aspects.

 Afterward, it will be much easier to simply get the stuff done, without getting lost in circles.
 Build the one thing which matters and do it right.
+And get this thing done.
 Which does not mean that circles in the implementation phase are bad.
 But that's another topic.

 ### Begin with the problem - jump back if necessary